Ultraman Mebius Side Story: Armored Darkness: STAGE I: The Legacy of Destruction

 Sometime after Alien Empera's destruction and Mebius' departure, Ryu was promoted into GUYS captain, leading a bunch of rookies whereas the older members had retired.
-After recently destroying a Saramandora, the group separated to fight three different monsters, Roberuga, Mukadender and Cherubim.
-Not long after destroying Mukadender, Ryu and Haruzaki's ship were sucked into a strange fireball that brought them into a pocket dimension, which was revealed to be none other than the late Empera's ship, Darkness Fear.
+After recently destroying a Salamandora, the group separated to fight three different monsters, Roberuga, Mukamender and Kelbim.
+Not long after destroying Mukamender, Ryu and Haruzaki's ship were sucked into a strange fireball that brought them into a pocket dimension, which was revealed to be none other than the late Empera's ship, Darkness Fear.
 Alien Empera rode it as his transportation to Earth and was abandoned upon his arrival.
 But somehow, it was reactivated, and causing the series of monster appearances in the past month.
 With the Earth's safety at stake from its impact, the Darkness Fear could only be stopped from within.
 With no other choices, Sakomizu tried to participate in the mission until Toriyama stopped him, leaving this mission to the older Crew GUYS that he had just assembled.

 Ryu's ship was struck with a trident, which was revealed to be the work of a samurai-themed monster.
 After he seemingly killed Ryu, the giant tied to chase Haruzaki until he was stopped by Ultraman Mebius.
 Mebius engaged in a battle against the armor but found himself slowly weakened.
 The armored giant fired Empera's Rezolium Ray, leading Haruzaki to theorize that the monster was Alien Empera.
 As the giant armor was about to finish Mebius, it was stopped by a sudden wave, which was revealed to have been caused by Ultraman Hikari.
 Having been trapped within the armor, he was only able to paralyze the fiend long enough for Mebius to take his sword and deliver a single blow before it was petrified.
 Out of exhaustion, he assumed his human form Mirai and met a guilt-ridden Haruzaki, believing that Ryu was killed due to his mistake.